nmatison/Interview-and-Algorithim-Practice/Study_Notes/graphs.md

 # Graphs
+Trees
-+ Trees are basically created from graphs
++ basically created from graphs
-  + Trees can only flow in one direction
++ can only flow in one direction
-  + Trees can only have one-way connections
++ can only have one-way connections
-  + Trees can't have loops or cyclical links
++ can't have loops or cyclical links

+Graphs
++ Have to have at least one single node-Singleton Graph
++ Directed graphs and Undirected Graphs
++ Edges (sometimes called links) can connect nodes in any way possible